 Ships cabins are smaller than hotel rooms, so space matters.
-Soft bags can be compressed and pushed under beds whereas large rigid cases can be more troublesome.
+Soft bags can be squashed and pushed under beds whereas large rigid cases can be more awkward.
 They also tend to weigh less, so making them easier to carry and taking up less of your baggage allowance.

 Binoculars - A must if you're a wildlife fanatic and a "nice to have" if you're not.